aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 ## Enable Amazon Dynamodb Streams
 In this section you will enable Amazon Dynamodb stream for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_ that was created as part of the Amazon CloudFormaiton teample.

-5. Copy and paste the command below in the terminal window to enable streams for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_
+5. Copy and paste the commands below in the terminal window to enable streams for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_
 ```shell script
 STREAM_ARN=$(aws dynamodb update-table --table-name aws-db-workshop-trips --stream-specification StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES | jq '.TableDescription.LatestStreamArn' | cut -d'/' -f4)
 echo stream/$STREAM_ARN